nfet/antonio-lagnada-resume/index.md

 > Complete re-design of a legacy deep-linking engine to spring-framework with emphasis of test-driven development

-- Designed a deep-linking framework and integration test framework using Spring MVC Test and AssertJ custom fluent assertions
+- designed and implemented a deep-linking framework and integration test framework using Spring MVC Test and AssertJ custom fluent assertions
-- Incremental deployment and monitoring of the new high-traffic deep-links to production
+- incremental deployment and monitoring of the new high-traffic deep-links to production
-- Coached peers and cross-teams in Test Driven Development, Clean Coding, and XP Pair Programming
+- coached peers and cross-teams in Test Driven Development, Clean Coding, and XP Pair Programming
-- Created Chef Deployment Scripts for Continuous Integration and Deployment to AWS Environment
+- created Chef Deployment Scripts for Continuous Integration and Deployment to AWS Environment
-- Performed Scrum Agile Software Practices
+- performed Scrum Agile Software Practices

 #### Data Analytics of Marketing Tags

 >Provided near-real-time and offline solutions for Marketing for the analysis of all marketing tags data across all Expedia Group pages

-- Published tag data to Elastic Search and Kibana for near-real-time data analytics.
+- published tag data to Elastic Search and Kibana for near-real-time data analytics.
-- Utilized AWS S3 for Apache Spark offline queries
+- utilized AWS S3 for Apache Spark offline queries

 #### Marketing Code Generator Library (Enigma)